 In 2018, a spokesperson for Massachusetts Gov. Charlie Baker, whose signature was sealed onto the UFO monument, told the Boston Globe that the signature had been issued in error.
 The Great Barrington Historical Society, which described the mass Berkshire UFO sighting as a “significant and true” event in 2015, backpedaled on its support, too.

 “I think the Historical Society regrets that our words or our decision has been taken out of context,” said Krol, who added that the incident was significant to the town but the organization shouldn’t have focused on one individual (an obvious reference to Reed).

 In 2019, after there were no efforts by Reed and his colleagues to remove the structure, the town hauled away the UFO monument for good.

 “The monument was removed at considerable expense to the town,” said Selectman Martin Mitsoff, who could not give the precise cost of the removal.
 “Unfortunately, the party responsible was not responsive.”
 Meanwhile, Reed said that he and his colleagues would fight the removal.

 Despite the human drama surrounding the event, the 1969 Berkshire UFO sighting continues to fascinate UFO enthusiasts from all over the world.
 Perhaps the Unsolved Mysteries series will bring us just a little bit closer to answers — and resolution.

-Next, watch three videos of UFOs filmed by Navy pilots that were declassified by the Pentagon and then explore Skinwalker Ranch, a real-life hotbed for paranormal activity.
+After learning about the Berkshire UFO incident of 1969, watch three videos of UFOs filmed by Navy pilots that were declassified by the Pentagon and then explore Skinwalker Ranch, a real-life hotbed for paranormal activity.